stepchowfun/toast/README.md

 ### Dropping into a shell

-If you run Toast with `--shell`, Toast will drop you into an interactive shell inside the container when the requested tasks are finished.
+If you run Toast with `--shell`, Toast will drop you into an interactive shell inside the container when the requested tasks are finished, or if any of them fails.
+This feature is useful for debugging tasks or exploring what's in the container.
 Suppose you have the following toastfile:

 ```yaml
 image: ubuntu